 I am a research fellow leading an NIHR funded feasibility trial of a breathlessness crisis management intervention for paramedics when called out to patients with chronic breathlessness.
 This work derives from my PhD research on the experience of chronic breathlessness and presentation to the emergency department.

-I am also working with local people and the artist Anna Bean to develop a photographic exhibition to show what it is like living with breathlessness.
-This project received seed funding from Hull City of Culture 2017 and the Wellcome Trust.
+I am also working with local people and the artists Anna Bean and Rob Mackay to develop a multimedia exhibition to show what it is like living with breathlessness, entitled “Bringing Breathlessness into View”.
+This project received funding from Hull City of Culture 2017, the Wellcome Trust and the University of Hull.

 Additionally, I am interested in cancer-associated thrombosis and have published a qualitative sub-study of the select-d trial on the patient and carer experience of oral and injected anticoagulants and also a systematic review of the experiences of cancer patients living with venous thromboembolism.